jonas-lj/jacobi-benchmarks/README.md

 The optimised version, `jacobi_new`, is 70% faster, and it is 40% faster than the only other Rust implementation available for large integers which is found in the [num-bigint-dig](https://github.com/rust-num/num-bigint) crate.

+To run the benchmarks, run `cargo bench` in the root of the repo.